SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Hmm, when is dessert?*

 Rainbow decided to ask.
 "Pinkie, when were you planning to have dessert?
-I don't think the restaurant will let you bring in your own food."
+I don't think the restaurant will let you bring in your food."

 Pinkie thought for a moment.
-"Maybe we could eat it later in the date?"
+"Maybe we could eat it later on the date?"

 Applejack suggested, "Like before you watch the sunset?"